ultralytics/yolov5/.github/PULL_REQUEST_TEMPLATE.md

 - Link this PR to a YOLOv5 [issue](https://github.com/ultralytics/yolov5/issues) to help us understand what bug fix or feature is being implemented.
 - Provide before and after profiling/inference/training results to help us quantify the improvement your PR provides (if applicable).

-Please see our ✅ [Contributing Guide](https://github.com/ultralytics/yolov5/blob/master/CONTRIBUTING.md) for a full guide on YOLOv5 PR best practices.
+Please see our ✅ [Contributing Guide](https://github.com/ultralytics/yolov5/blob/master/CONTRIBUTING.md) for more details.
 --->